-The flash memory Erase and Write operations are carried out in a page format while the Read operation is carried out in a word format.
-The page size and write buffer size are both assigned with a capacity of 32 words.
+For the BS66F340C device, the Flash memory Erase operation is carried out in a block format while the Write operation is carried out in 4-word format and the Read operation is carried out in a word format.
+The block size is assigned with a capacity of 256 words.
+For the BS66F350C/BS66F360C devices, the Flash memory Erase and Write operations are carried out in a page format while the Read operation is carried out in a word format.
+The page size and write buffer size are both assigned with a capacity of 32 or 64 words.
 Note that the Erase operation should be executed before the Write operation is executed.

 When the Flash Memory Erase/Write Function is successfully enabled, the CFWEN bit will be set high.
-When the CFWEN bit is set high, the data can be written into the write buffer.
+When the CFWEN bit is set high, the data can be written into the data registers or write buffer.
 The FWT bit is used to initiate the write process and then indicate the write operation status.
 This bit is set high by application programs to initiate a write process and will be cleared by hardware if the write process is finished.